vkotlyk/test-driven-security/README.md

 Cat pictures website may have 1 month long sessions while bank may go for 10 minutes.

 Also please run all our tests to make sure we haven't introduced regression errors.

+Note: we're allowing multiple simultaneous sessions per user.
+If the business decision was to disallow it, we'd need to implement it on the top of the store.

 ## Password hashing [bcrypt]